yznd42/yznd42.github.io/_pages/publications.md

 author_profile: true
 ---

 I have authored over 80 peer-reviewed papers published in premier conferences and journals within the fields of Artificial Intelligence (AI), Big Data, and Collaborative Computing.
 My research work is recognized with a Google Scholar h-index of 21.
 Below is a selection of my recent publications.
-For a comprehensive list of my scholarly contributions, please visit my <a href="https://scholar.google.com/citations?user=uq55RBsAAAAJ&hl=en">Google Scholar profile</a>.